-The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2013.
+The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2014.

-Plan Category Column A Number of securities to be issued upon exercise of outstanding options, warrants and rights (2) Weighted-: price of outs lumn B average exercise tanding options, and rights (3) Column C Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (4)(5) Equity compensation plans approved by security holders(1) 4,975,170 \$ 4.29 743,479 Equity compensation plans not approved by security holders \$ Total 4,975,170 743,479
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (2)(3) Plan Category (A) (B) (C) Equity compensation plans approved by security holders (1) 6,366,763 \$ 5.74 485,384 Equity compensation plans not approved by security holders \$ Total 6,366,763 485,384

-- (1) Consists of the 2006 Plan, the 2011 Plan and the ESPP. - (2) Includes 65,765 shares subject to outstanding restricted stock units that will entitle the holder to one share of common stock for each unit that vests over the holder's period of continued service with us. - (3) The calculation does not take into account the 65,765 shares of common stock subject to outstanding restricted stock units.
-Such shares will be issued at the time the restricted stock units vest, without any cash consideration payable for those shares. - (4) Consists of shares available for future issuance under the 2011 Incentive Plan, including shares that were previously available for future issuance under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and the ESPP.
-As of December 31, 2013, 273,290 shares of common stock were available for issuance under the 2011 Incentive Plan and 470,189 shares of common stock were available for issuance under the ESPP. - The initial aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2011 Incentive Plan was 1,875,000 shares, which number was the sum of (i) 51,693 shares remaining available for future grant under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and (ii) an additional 1,823,307 new shares.
+(1) Consists of the 2006 Plan, the 2011 Plan and the ESPP.

+(2) Consists of shares available for future issuance under the 2011 Incentive Plan, including shares that were previously available for future issuance under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and the ESPP.
+As of December 31, 2014, 98,366 shares of common stock were available for issuance under the 2011 Incentive Plan and 387,018 shares of common stock were available for issuance under the ESPP.

+(3) The initial aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2011 Incentive Plan was 1,875,000 shares, which number was the sum of (i) 51,693 shares remaining available for future grant under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and (ii) an additional 1,823,307 new shares.
 The number of shares of our common stock reserved for issuance under the 2011 Incentive Plan will automatically increase on January 1st each year, starting on January 1, 2012 and continuing through January 1, 2020, by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or such lesser number of shares of common stock as determined by our board of directors.
-The initial aggregate number of shares of common stock that may be issued pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates under the ESPP was 250,000 shares.
+The initial aggregate number of shares of our common stock that may be issued pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates under the ESPP was 250,000 shares.
 The number of shares of our common stock reserved for issuance will automatically increase on January 1st each year, starting January 1, 2012 and continuing through January 1, 2020, in an amount equal to the lower of (i) 2% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, and (ii) a number of shares of common stock as determined by our board of directors.